 How does a court deal with a situation where a child is negatively influenced to this extent by their other parent?
 The psychologist advised that “unless Mother does demonstrate a dramatic sea change and start meeting IB’s needs by properly supporting her in re-establishing a proper relationship with her father then I would have no hesitation in suggesting and supporting a change of residence to the father or making a referral myself to the Local Authority.
 The risks for the child were set out as follows: “This poor child is split in half and I think she is not far from taking the step of fully detaching from and rejecting her father and fully aligning herself with her mother because of the unbearable angst of a conflict of loyalty.
 The consequences of this are that she is now in a very precarious position and unless this is resolved for her by the adults in her life, she will soon find herself on a ghastly psycho-developmental trajectory which will put her at risk of later psycho-pathology (i.e. mental illness, personality disorder and a very poor level of socialisation) and possibly a rejection of her mother.”

 As the case moved towards a final hearing, the child’s guardian was still voicing concerns about making a child attend contact against her wishes.
 The judge considered in her judgment that at this point in the case that there was not enough thought as to how much pressure was being placed on the child by the mother, and concluded that the mother’s “approach to this court was to hide behind IB rather than to accept that she had created the concerns in IB’s mind”.
 She ruled that the child should be moved to live with the father, due to the fact that the child was exposed to continuing harm in her mother’s care.
-The court’s paramount consideration is the child’s welfare, and the court in this case concluded that the mother had failed to put that first.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+The court’s paramount consideration is the child’s welfare, and the court in this case concluded that the mother had failed to put that first.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.